 How To Store Sriracha

-You can store it like other sauces in a cool dark place, far away from sources of heat.
+You can store it like other sauces in a cool dark place, far away from heat sources.
 Its quality can deteriorate if it comes in contact with sunlight and temperature changes for a long time.

 Do not forget to close the cap tightly after use.